MIT-DB-Class/go-db-2024/lab1.md

 constructor `NewBufferPool`.

 For this lab,
-you only need to implement the constructor and the `BufferPool.getPage()` method used by the `HeapFile` iterator.
+you need to implement the constructor and the `BufferPool.getPage()` method used by the `HeapFile` iterator, as well as the `BufferPool.flushAllPages()` method.
 The buffer pool stores structs that implement the `Page` interface;  these pages can be read from underlying database files (such as a heap file) which implement the `DBFile` interface using the `readPage` method.
-The BufferPool should store up to `numPages` pages.
-If more than `numPages` requests are made for different pages, you should evict one of them according to an eviction policy of your choice.
+The BufferPool should store up to `numPages` pages. `numPages` is passed to the constructor as a parameter.
+If more than `numPages` requests are made for different pages, you should evict one of them according to an eviction policy of your choice (nothing sophisticated needed).
 Note that you *should not* evict dirty pages (pages where the `Page` method `isDirty()` returns true), for reasons we will explain when we discuss transactions later in the class.
-You don't need to worry about locking in lab 1.
+For Lab 1, if all pages are dirty, return an error.

 ### Exercise 2

-**Implement the `getPage()` method in:**
+**Implement the `getPage()`, `flushAllPages`, and constructor method in:**

 ---
 * `buffer_pool.go`
 ---
-There is a unit test  `buffer_pool_test.go`, but you will not be able to pass this test until you implement the heap file and heap page methods below.
+There is a unit test suite  `buffer_pool_test.go`, but you will not be able to pass this test until you implement the heap file and heap page methods below.
 You will also test the functionality of the buffer pool when you implement your heap file iterator.